When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 Take this for example:

-The key to doing social media well is listening and engaging – rather than broadcasting.
+The key to doing social media and digital PR well is listening and engaging – rather than broadcasting.

 One way to create conversation is to actually ask a question at the end of your status.